kube-zen/zen-lock/README.md

 Secrets are injected at Pod creation time.
 You must delete and recreate the Pod to get updated secrets.

+### Webhook Denial

+If Pod creation is denied:
+1. Check AllowedSubjects: Verify the Pod's ServiceAccount is in the allowed list
+2. Check webhook logs: Look for denial reasons
+3. Verify ZenLock exists: Ensure the ZenLock CRD exists in the namespace

+For more troubleshooting tips, see the [User Guide](docs/USER_GUIDE.md#troubleshooting).

 ## Contributing

 We welcome contributions!
 Please see CONTRIBUTING.md for details.